The small business acquisition in Thailand

 Substantial assets are not all shown on the balance sheet and might not even belong to the company but to the owner respectively shareholders.
 The sole purchase of shares does not guarantee that the transferred values can keep the business in a going-concern status.
 The “human assets” and immaterial property might not be accessible to the new owner and the seller might even start a similar business to compete with the buyer soon – sometimes by keeping the good reviews on TripAdvisor and even with the same old social media websites (Facebook, Instagram), which had not been part of the deal.

 The negotiated agreements have to be signed, the purchase price has to be paid and the transfer of ownership – or another form of investment in the business – has to take place.

-Professional services to acquire a small business
+Legal support and transaction advisory services to acquire a small business

 The law firm guides foreign investors through all the steps to acquire an existing small business from a Thai or foreign seller.
 This includes:

 - Development of a valid, protected, legally compliant and tax efficient investment structure